SticsRPacks/CroptimizR/README.md

 [vignette](https://SticsRPacks.github.io/CroptimizR/articles/Parameter_estimation_simple_case.html)).

-The package is tested routinely to pass all [CRAN](https://CRAN.R-project.org) tests using Travis-CI, but it is not yet released to the CRAN servers: CroptimizR is still under development and users are not yet widespread enough to bother CRAN people and use their free server time.
+The package is tested routinely to pass all [CRAN](https://CRAN.R-project.org) tests using GitHub-actions, but it is not yet released to the CRAN servers: CroptimizR is still under development and users are not yet widespread enough to bother CRAN people and use their free server time.

 ## Examples